-When you thing of China, one of the things that comes to mind is dragons.
-They are an important part of the Chinese culture.
+When you think of China, one of the things that come to mind is dragons.
+They are an important part of Chinese culture.
 That is why you see it almost everywhere, from the architecture to the artifacts and even in most festivities.
-Aside from dragons, however, phoenixes are also important especially in Chinese mythology.
+Aside from dragons, however, phoenixes are also important, especially in Chinese mythology.

-The two are often depicted and referenced together in many of the Chinese folktales and literature.
-In this post, we will be looking at what they both mean, and what they symbolize in the Chinese culture.
+The two are often depicted and referenced together in many Chinese folktales and literature.
+In this post, we will be looking at what they both mean, and what they symbolize in Chinese culture.
 We will also look at what dragon and phoenix Chinese food is.

 What Is the Meaning of Dragon and Phoenix?

 Both of these mythological creatures are said to be lucky and powerful.
 Starting with the phoenix, the bird is described as the ruler of all birds.
-Its said to have a golden pheasant’s head, a parrots beak, a mandarin duck’s body, a cranes legs, a peacock’s tail and a swallow’s wings.
-Its main colors are red, white, green, yellow and black.
-It’s body is said to represent the five virtues of benevolence, propriety, wisdom, sincerity and righteousness.
-It’s body all represents the celestial bodies, where the sun is it’s eyes, the moon is it’s back, the sky is the head, the wind is it’s wings, the earth is it’s feet and the planets are its tail.
-Initially there were both male (feng) and female (huang) phoenixes, who represented yin and yang.
-Over time that was blurred to form one feminine entity (fenghuang) that was the Yin energy.
+It’s said to have a golden pheasant’s head, a parrot’s beak, a mandarin duck’s body, a crane’s legs, a peacock’s tail, and a swallow’s wings.
+Its main colors are red, white, green, yellow, and black.
+Its body is said to represent the five virtues of benevolence, propriety, wisdom, sincerity, and righteousness.
+Its body all represents the celestial bodies, where the sun is its eyes, the moon is its back, the sky is its head, the wind is its wings, the earth is its feet and the planets are its tail.
+Initially, there were both male (Feng) and female (Huang) phoenixes, who represented yin and yang.
+Over time that was blurred to form one feminine entity (Fenghuang) which was the Yin energy.

 The dragon on the other hand was described to have the mouth of a bull, the nose of a dog, whiskers like a catfish, scales like the fish, antlers like a deer’s, claws similar to hawks, a long tail like a snake’s and a mane that resembles a lion.
 There were a variety of dragons who varied in color and carried different meanings.
 Overall, dragons were seen as a representation of strength and power.